ICESAT-2HackWeek/icepyx4gedi/README.md

 This project aims to create and/or extend methods and routines in the [`icepyx`](https://icepyx.readthedocs.io/en/latest/) Python library to support GEDI footprint data products.

+### Contributions

+Work and contribution can be added to the [forked icepyx repo](https://github.com/ICESAT-2HackWeek/icepyx) in the [ICESAT-2HackWeek org](https://github.com/ICESAT-2HackWeek).
+If you are participants want to create a fork to their own GitHub space and check in contributions there, that is fine as well.

 ### Tasks

 Below are the list of features to be integrated into the `icepyx` Python library